Sivanyanst/sivanyanst.github.io/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fsivanyanst.github.io&count_bg=%23950040&title_bg=%23555555&icon=wechat.svg&icon_color=%23E7E7E7&title=hitcount&edge_flat=false)](https://hits.seeyoufarm.com)  ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/0xJCXsivan200)

-## Personal Statement
+## Personal Statement 💁‍♂️
 I love the joys and tribulations my life has brought me.
 I will spend the rest of my life searching for a New Eden.

 Be authentic and enjoy being authentic.
 Interested in new technologies, good at learning different fields, and philosophical in analysing problems and looking for opportunities.

 My main areas of interest are blockchain, supply chain, fintech and literature, feel free to communicate.

-More details about me below.
+More details about me below.👇

 ## 00-Contact Information 🧣